wojciech-malota-wojcik/isolator/README.md

 - library may be used by other software instantly, it doesn't depend on starting another instance of `/proc/self/exe` like other libraries do,
 - root permissions are not required to run a container,
 - runs commands inside `PID`, `NS`, `USER`, `IPC` and `UTS` namespaces. `NET` namespace is not used to make an internet available to container instantly,
-- communication is done in JSON format using unix socket, library returns ready to use client,
+- communication is done in JSON format using stdin and stdout as transport layer,
 - logs printed by executed command are transmitted back to the caller,
 - `/proc` is mounted inside container and populated with in-container processes,
 - `/dev` is populated with basic devices: `null`, `zero`, `random`, `urandom` by binding them to those existing on host,